tensorflow/tensorflow/g3doc/LangRef.md

 operation ::= `return` (ssa-use-list `:` type-list-no-parens)?
 ```

-The `return` terminator instruction represents the completion of a function, and
+The `return` terminator operation represents the completion of a function, and
 produces the result values.
 The count and types of the operands must match the
 result types of the enclosing function.
 It is legal for multiple blocks in a
 single function to return.